 Take Gallup’s 2013 State of the Global Workplace report*.
 It found that only 30 percent of American employees, 15 percent of German employees, 9 percent of French employees, 6 percent of Chinese employees, 11 percent of Korean employees, and 9 percent of India’s employees were engaged at work actively sharing their best ideas and giving their all for high performance.
-The remaining far larger percent of employees were either disengaged, that is merely doing what it takes to get by, or actively disengaged, acting out their discontent in counterproductive ways.
+The remaining far larger percentage of employees were either disengaged, that is merely doing what it takes to get by, or actively disengaged, acting out their discontent in counterproductive ways.
 Exhibit 1 shows just how large The Ocean of Untapped Talent and Energy is across the globe.
 Gallup estimates that in the United States alone, the cost of actively disengaged employees is around half a trillion dollars per year in lost productivity.

 Of course, no leader intentionally leaves untapped talent and energy on the table.
 And employees are also partly responsible for their disengagement.
 We all know of people who are passionate and give their all pretty much irrespective of the circumstances they confront.
 That said, if the role of leaders is to drive high performance, then understanding how to turn this situation around is key.

 As our research on blue ocean strategy deepened and executives came to us to apply the idea in practice, executives often voiced these concerns to us.
-Many noted that while their organisations were stuck in red oceans and needed to break out, without a step change in leadership strength their organisations would not be able to execute a blue ocean strategic move even if they created it.
+Many noted that while their organizations were stuck in red oceans and needed to break out, without a step change in leadership strength their organizations would not be able to execute a blue ocean strategic move even if they created it.
 The issue was they couldn’t tap into the energy and creativity of their employees that would be needed to move fast and adapt to a strategic shift.
 At the same time, leaders had a shortage of time to up their game.

 Once we began thinking through this challenge, we started to see with increasing clarity how the concept and tools of blue ocean strategy could be laterally applied to the challenge of leadership.

-Over the last ten years, we and our Blue Ocean Strategy Network expert Gavin Fraser have interviewed hundreds of people in organisations to understand where leadership was falling short and how it could be transformed to not only convert noncustomers of leadership into customers, but achieve this while conserving leaders’ most precious resource – time.
-In this sense, blue ocean leadership is the product of the constructive interaction between the theory of blue ocean strategy and the leadership reality that organisations confront.
-With this understanding of the link between blue ocean strategy and blue ocean leadership, we define blue ocean leadership as creating a leap in leadership strength fast and at low cost to release organisations’ ocean of unrealised talent and energy.
+Over the last ten years, we and our Blue Ocean Strategy Network expert Gavin Fraser have interviewed hundreds of people in organizations to understand where leadership was falling short and how it could be transformed to not only convert noncustomers of leadership into customers, but achieve this while conserving leaders’ most precious resource – time.
+In this sense, blue ocean leadership is the product of the constructive interaction between the theory of blue ocean strategy and the leadership reality that organizations confront.
+With this understanding of the link between blue ocean strategy and blue ocean leadership, we define blue ocean leadership as creating a leap in leadership strength fast and at low cost to release organizations’ ocean of unrealized talent and energy.
 By low cost here we refer to time, as time is the most expensive and limited resource of leaders.

 In this five-part series, we will first explore how blue ocean leadership differs from conventional leadership approaches.
 We will then explore each of the four steps to put blue ocean leadership into practice and the leap in performance and motivation that comes with it.
-Our extensive experiments in the field show that this approach to leadership allows organisations to achieve high-impact results fast and at low cost.
+Our extensive experiments in the field show that this approach to leadership allows organizations to achieve high-impact results fast and at low cost.

 To find out more check out our frequently asked questions on Blue Ocean Leadership.